nicktaras/web-icon-scraper/README.md

 limit: limit icons as Integer.

 checkStatus: When true it checks the status code of each icon, returns all of status code 200.

+followRedirectsCount: Limit the number of redirects, defaults to 0.

 # Test
 from the /test directory run, yarn test